caltechlibrary/eprints2archives/README.md

 Introduction
 ------------

 `eprints2archives` is a self-contained program to archive the web pages of an EPrints server in public web archiving sites such as the [Internet Archive](https://archive.org/web/).
-It contacts a given EPrints server, obtains the list of documents it serves (optionally filtered based on such things as modification date), and sends document URLs to archiving sites.
-Use-cases include preserving an EPrints server's content ahead of migration to another system, and preservation of EPrints server contents in independent third-party archives.
+It contacts an EPrints server, obtains the list of documents it serves (optionally filtered based on such things as modification date), determines the document URLs, extracts additional URLs by scraping pages under the `/view` section of the public site, and finally, sends the collected URLs to web archives.
+Use-cases include archiving an server content ahead of migration to another system, and preserving contents in independent third-party archives.

-The program is written in Python 3 and works over a network using an EPrints server's REST API.  `eprints2archives` can work with EPrints servers that require logins as well as those that allow anonymous access.
+The program is written in Python 3 and works over a network using an EPrints server's REST API and normal HTTP.  `eprints2archives` can work with EPrints servers that require logins as well as those that allow anonymous access.
 It uses parallel threads by default, transparently handles rate limits, and robustly deals with network errors.

 Installation